florimondmanca/awesome-asgi/README.md

 _Packages and components for managing the security of ASGI web applications._

 - [CORSMiddleware](https://www.starlette.io/middleware/#corsmiddleware) - Allow cross-origin requests from browsers.
-(Shipped with Starlette)
+(Shipped with Starlette.)
 - [HTTPSRedirectMiddleware](https://www.starlette.io/middleware/#httpsredirectmiddleware) - Redirect HTTP/WS traffic to HTTPS/WSS.
-(Shipped with Starlette)
+(Shipped with Starlette.)
 - [TrustedHostMiddleware](https://www.starlette.io/middleware/#trustedhostmiddleware) - Guard against host header attacks by validating the `Host` header of requests.
 (Shipped with Starlette.)

 ## Serialization

 _Packages and components for converting the format of data in and out of ASGI web applications._

-- [GZipMiddleware (Starlette)](https://www.starlette.io/middleware/#gzipmiddleware) - Response content compression using GZip.
+- [GZipMiddleware](https://www.starlette.io/middleware/#gzipmiddleware) - Response content compression using GZip.
+(Shipped with Starlette.)
 - [msgpack-asgi](https://github.com/florimondmanca/msgpack-asgi) - Drop-in MessagePack support for ASGI apps and frameworks.

 ## Serverless